bioidiap/bob.devtools/doc/linux.rst

 Gitlab runner configuration
 ===========================

-Once that is setup, install gitlab-runner from https://docs.gitlab.com/runner/install/linux-repository.html
+Once that is setup, install gitlab-runner from https://docs.gitlab.com/runner/install/linux-repository.html, and then register it https://docs.gitlab.com/runner/register/.

-We are currently using this (notice you need to replace the values of ``<internal.ipv4.address>`` and ``<token>`` on the template below):
+We are currently using this kind of configuration (notice you need to replace the values of ``<internal.ipv4.address>`` and ``<token>`` on the template below):

 .. code-block:: ini